Towards Paradigm-General Suicide Risk Detection via Speech LLM: Results and Discussion

 The results of the proposed MoDE method for joint tuning are shown in Table~\ref{tab:results}.
-It can be seen that introducing MoDE to joint tuning boosts the performance on most SSR tasks and leads to a 4.5\% relative improvement in average accuracy compared with separate tuning.
-The results demonstrate that MoDE not only enables a single model to perform ten tasks efficiently, but also achieves superior performance compared with task-specific models.
+It can be seen that introducing MoDE to joint tuning boosts the performance on most paradigms and leads to a 4.5\% relative improvement in average accuracy compared with separate tuning.
+The results demonstrate that MoDE not only enables a single model to perform ten paradigms efficiently, but also achieves superior performance compared with paradigm-specific models.